 6 Traffic Scenarios

-Editor’s Note: Use cases are mainly targeted at the identification of Potential Functional Requirements, Traffic Scenarios are mainly targeted at the identification of Potential Key Performance Requirements

 8 Conclusions and recommendations

 This Technical Report analyses a number of use cases related to the use of 5G in a residential setting.
 It is argued that providing an excellent 5G experience in an in-home setting is very important as in-home is where many 5G users will spend a large amount of time, especially when using highly demanding services such as UHD-TV, AR/VR or mobile gaming.
 Based on the different use cases, requirements have been generated on topics such as Premises Radio Access System, evolved Residential Gateway, service discovery, provisioning, et cetera.